What Do I Do if I Was In a Car Accident in Pennsylvania but Live in Another State?

 Our Philadelphia Car Accident Lawyers Can Handle Your Out-of-State Collision

 The interplay of these three provisions can determine what kind and the amount of recovery you are entitled to.
 Determining fault, understanding policy provisions, and applying the correct regulations is vital to your full recovery.
-If you own a vehicle registered in another state and were in an accident in Pennsylvania or if you are a Pennsylvania resident that suffered an accident with an out of state vehicle, you must contact the Philadelphia personal injury lawyers at the Reiff Law Firm today.
+If you own a vehicle registered in another state and were in a motor vehicle accident in Pennsylvania or if you are a Pennsylvania resident that suffered an accident with an out of state vehicle, you must contact the Philadelphia personal injury lawyers at the Reiff Law Firm today.